bradhaas/TheCompendium/content/Closed Lords of Waterdeep.md

 date modified: May 16th 2023, 2:09:07 pm
 tags: [factions]
 ---
-The shadowy group of individuals run Waterdeep while hidden behind magical robes and masks that obfuscate their
+The shadowy group of individuals run Waterdeep while hidden behind magical robes and masks that obfuscate their identities